LewisGaul/minegauler/README.md

 The Python package is also available on PyPI: https://pypi.org/project/minegauler/.

- 1. Python 3.6+ required (see note below for Python 3.8+)
+ 1. Python 3.6+ required
  2. Install with `pip install minegauler`
  3. Run with `python -m minegauler`

+See note on system dependencies below, or [get in touch](#Contact) if you have any issues.

 ### Clone the repo

-You will need Python 3.6+ to run the code (see note below for getting it to run on Python 3.8+).
+You will need Python 3.6+ to run the code (see note below about known system dependencies).

  1. Clone the repo: `git clone https://github.com/LewisGaul/minegauler`
  2. Consider setting up a [virtual environment](https://docs.python.org/3/tutorial/venv.html)